Shogi notation: Comparison examples

 As an example, a Tempo Loss Bishop Exchange game might proceed and be notated like this:

 Below is another notated game (Ishida opening) showing the more typical Japanese notation where moves are not numbered, dropped pieces are not indicated, and white/black turns are marked.
 It also shows an example of ambiguity resolution (G69-58/５八金左) and a piece entering a promotion zone that remains unpromoted (Sx23=/２三銀不成).

 Recording games and positions

 SFEN

 SFEN is an extension of Forsyth–Edwards Notation (FEN) used for describing board positions of shogi games.

 Formally, an SFEN is a text string of ASCII characters.
-It has three fields that are separated by a space.
+It has four fields that are separated by a space.
 The fields: